 With lighter and warmer nights fast approaching, burglaries tend to increase as opportunistic thieves take advantage of open windows and doors.

-In the latest campaign, a series of videos have been released featuring children offering simple steps you can take to help prevent your home and belongings being targeted.
+In the latest campaign, a series of videos will be released featuring children offering simple steps you can take to help prevent your home and belongings being targeted.

-Using a twist on a popular game, the Force is using notes stuck to children's foreheads as a reminder of burglary prevention methods.
-Children have recorded spring video messages for people in West Yorkshire, giving them simple crime prevention advice.
+Using a twist on a popular game, the Force is using notes stuck to people's foreheads as a reminder of burglary prevention methods.
+Children have recorded spring video messages for people in West Yorkshire giving them simple crime prevention advice.